 There is a growing need for qualified statistical analysts of the ever-increasing amounts of data collected in business, industry, and government.
-The Certificates in Applied Statistics program is designed to give students a strong background in statistical methodology and data analysis in preparation for opportunities in the work force or for graduate studies.
+The undergraduate certificates in Applied Statistics is designed to give students a strong background in statistical methodology and data analysis in preparation for opportunities in the work force or for graduate studies.

 Students completing this certificate will have essential competencies in several areas related to analysis of data: